meysamhadeli/booking-modular-monolith/README.md

 ## The Goals of This Project

+- :sparkle: Using `Vertical Slice Architecture` for architecture level.
-- Modular Monolith based on `Domain Driven Design (DDD)` implementation.
+- :sparkle: Using `Domain Driven Design (DDD)` to implement all business processes in modules.
-- Correct `separation of bounded contexts` for each module.
-- Communication between bounded contexts (modules) through asynchronous `MessageBus` and `events`.
-- Communication internally between our modules with `gRPC` synchronously.
+- :sparkle: Using `InMememoryBroker` on top of `Cap` for `Event Driven Architecture` between our modules.
-- Simple `CQRS` implementation and Event Driven Architecture.
+- :sparkle: Using `CQRS` implementation with `MediatR` library.
+- :sparkle: Using `SqlServer` for database in our modules.
-- Using `event store` to store all historical state of aggregate.
-(Bookin Module)
+- :sparkle: Using `Event Store` for `write side` of Booking-Microservice to store all `historical state` of aggregate.
-- Using `Best Practice` and `New Technologies` and `Design Patterns`.
+- :sparkle: Using `Unit Testing`, `Integration Testing` for testing level.
+- :sparkle: Using `Fluent Validation` and a `Validation Pipeline Behaviour` on top of `MediatR`.
-- Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.
+- :sparkle: Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.
+- :sparkle: Using `OpenTelemetry` for distributed tracing.
+- :sparkle: Using `IdentityServer` for implementation authentication and authorization base on `OpenID-Connect` and `OAuth2`.

 ## Plan